Electric field and electric forces in a spontaneously polarized nonpolar isotropic dielectric: Conclusion

 \section{Conclusion}

-We have constructed a method of description of an isotropic spontaneously polarized dielectric that takes into account the induced polarization $\textbf{P}_{i}(\textbf{r})$, which always accompanies the bare spontaneous polarization $\textbf{P}_{s}(\textbf{r})$.
-In Appendix we have also obtained (as examples) several solutions for the electric field in a spontaneously polarized dielectric under different boundary conditions.
+We have proposed a method of description of a nonpolar isotropic spontaneously polarized dielectric that takes into account the induced polarization $\textbf{P}_{i}(\textbf{r})$, which accompanies the bare spontaneous polarization $\textbf{P}_{s}(\textbf{r})$.
+In Appendix we have also obtained (as examples) several solutions for the electric field in a spontaneously polarized isotropic dielectric under different boundary conditions.

-The author is grateful to A.\,S. Rybalko for the detailed discussion of the experiments \cite{ryb2004,ryb2011}.
+3mm \textit{The author is grateful to A.\,S. Rybalko for the detailed discussion of the experiments \cite{ryb2004}.
 I also thank A. Morozovska for the discussion of the problem.
+The present work was partially supported by the National Academy of Sciences of Ukraine (project No.~0116U003191).}